sablier-labs/docs/docs/guides/lockup/01-overview.md

 # Sablier Lockup

-Welcome to the Sablier Lockup protocol documentation.
+Welcome to the Sablier Lockup documentation.

 This section contains detailed guides and technical references for the Lockup protocol, a suite of smart contracts running autonomously in the Ethereum ecosystem.
 These documents offer insight into the operational nuances of the